 - Let the mentee lead – Bill stepped into my goals and enabled me to achieve them.
 Never did he try to influence my overarching decision whether or not to buy a car.
 He left that to me (and my parents) to determine.

 - Advise rather than direct – Bill coached, taught, and demonstrated.
 He never bossed me around.
 At 17, I was rebellious enough that heavy-handed direction would have sent me running the other way, especially with my reticence for car repair.
 Instead, he tapped into my underlying goal and fueled my curiosity and tenacity.

 - Success has unglamorous beginnings – While I have never operated a pressurized spray painter again, Bill taught me some fundamental skills that transcend cars and painting.
 Success stemmed from a tedious and unglamorous process of sanding and preparing the surface for the new paint.
 Most major accomplishments result from a foundation built on tedious and unglamorous tasks.

-- Respect boundaries – My parents could have squelched this whole project.
-If they had felt their authority and influence was threatened by it, an unpleasant drama could have ensued.
+- Respect boundaries – My parents could have squelched this whole project if their authority was undermined.
 Bill never tried to compete with my parents’ authority.
 He was happy in his mentor role – a wise and compassionate advocate for my independence – operating on the sidelines.

 What is your “first car” story?
 What life lessons have you derived from it and how can you mentor others from what you learned?